tpayne86/react-monorepo/packages/memes/README.md

 - hit `yarn wp:build --env.app=@healthifyme/appname`

-doing this will initate webpack build, and transpile the file to dist folder in root `dist/public/appname` folder in the application root which will contain a full stack build
-`nodejs` application ready to deploy with its own `package.json`. install node modules and run the app.
+doing this will initiate webpack build, and transpile the file to dist folder in root `dist/public/appname` folder in the application root which will contain a full stack build `nodejs` application ready to deploy with its own `package.json`. install node modules and run the app.